OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 03e2:
 ```

 The SPP API uses URL versioning.
-The current version is "v3".
+The current version is "v4".
 The previous
-version "v2" is also supported, and in many cases, the endpoints are
+version "v3" is also supported, and in many cases, the endpoints are
 equivalent.
 However, it is recommended that you call the most recent version
 of the SPP API where possible.
 The good news is that since SPP maintains
 backwards compatibility of the API where possible, the investments that you
 make now in automation will continue to work in the future.
 Only when it is
 impossible to make a previous version of an endpoint work does the SPP team
-deprecate an existing API.
+deprecate and remove an existing API.

 The following is another example that uses POST and sends a body: